Annual report

 International relations play a key role in the life of research institutions.
 They provide valuable feedback for researchers and help assess OKRI’s research activities, as invitations to participate in international projects, joint proposals, or to publish in prestigious international journals all indicate that the Institute's research and professional achievements are valued by the international academic community.
 However, it should be noted that, once again this year, financial constraints have made it very difficult to maintain international contacts that involve personal participation.

-During the reporting period, our researchers gave a total of 2 presentations at international events representing our Institute, and participated – either in person, online, or in hybrid form – in 9 additional events without giving a presentation.
+During the reporting period, our researchers gave a total of 4 presentations at international events representing our Institute, and participated – either in person, online, or in hybrid form – in 9 additional events without giving a presentation.

-On 14 October 2024, our Institute hosted representatives of the East China University of Political Science and Law in Shanghai, with whom we held a professional meeting as part of the cooperation agreement signed on 14 May.
+During the reporting period, our Institute also hosted representatives of the East China University of Political Science and Law of Shanghai, with whom we had a professional discourse.

 During the year under review, our staff also made use of the opportunities offered by online platforms: in addition to participating in international scientific events, they engaged in self-training through various courses.